-Arpaio has acknowledged the contempt violations, including letting his officers conduct immigration patrols for 18 months after Snow had ordered them stopped.
+Arpaio has acknowledged violating Snow's orders, including letting his officers conduct immigration patrols for 18 months after the judge ordered them stopped.